Visiting Blenheim Palace at Christmas is like seeing all the festive sparkle and magic you know and love… on steroids.

 Although this is a stunning trail, we couldn’t help but compare it to the trail we did at Westonbirt Arboretum a few weeks before.

 The trail at Blenheim Palace is bigger and flashier but it’s also much more crowded.
-And actually because of the size of the grounds they’ve tried to cover, there were quite long stretches of the walk that actually didn’t have anything happening at all apart from maybe a couple of lights in the trees.
+And because of the size of the grounds they’ve tried to cover, there were quite long stretches of the walk that actually didn’t have anything happening at all apart from maybe a couple of lights in the trees.

 Also, because Westonbirt’s trail is smaller and more intimate, it’s also more interactive than the trail at Blenheim Palace as children (and big kids!) can make their own music by banging drums and things like that.